allisonbertrandsa/pa-dicom-wg34-supp229/README.md

 - Slicer - Will read the XYZ files.
 Will not read the XYZ-PA files.
 Will generate volumes of US and PA files.
 - Visus JiveX Viewer - Reads XYZ-PA and XYZ files.
 Displays all files as a stack of frames.
 - Weasis - Reads XYZ-PA and XYZ files.
 Displays all files as a stack of frames.
+Dictionary includes PA attributes.
 - dicom3tools including dciodvfy - Reads XYZ-PA files (2023c).
 Will read the XYZ files.
 - dcmdump (dcmtk tools) - Reads XYZ-PA and XYZ files, but not yet supporting 2023c full PA definitions.